JanezSedeljsak/graphenix/README.md

-# Graphenix - Embedded Database System for Python written in C++
+# Graphenix - DBMS integrated into Python written in C++

-Graphenix is an embedded database system for Python that allows you to easily store and retrieve data within your Python application.
-The core of the Graphenix library is written in C++, making it a high-performance solution for managing data.
+Graphenix is an integrated DBMS for Python that allows you to easily store and retrieve data within your Python application.
+The core of the library is written in C++, making it a high-performance solution for managing data.

 ### Disclaimer